kbaseincubator/deploy_dev/README-buildenv.md

 # Building development environment
 Instructions to prepare environment to run local KBase deployment.
-There are currently 2 options for building a development environment.
-Option 1 is to run a docker natively in Ubuntu, option 2 is to run docker thru a VM on a Mac OSX (running OS X 10.6 “Snow Leopard” or newer) using Boot2Docker.
+There are currently 3 options for building a development environment.
+Option 1 is to run a docker natively in Ubuntu, option 2 and 3 run Docker in a virtual machine under OSX and Windows.

 # Option 1 (Ubuntu)